Skip to main content

 High-Performance Real-Time Data Migration and Synchronization

-Based on self-developed CDC technology, it professionally addresses database migration, synchronization, disaster recovery, and other business needs, supporting real-time data replication of tens of thousands of TPS per second.
+Based on self-developed CDC technology, it professionally solves business needs such as database migration, synchronization, and disaster recovery, supporting real-time data replication of tens of thousands of TPS per second.

 Community Edition vs Enterprise Edition (formerly NineData Dedicated Cluster)